AI-Matrix

 5! = 1x2x3x4x5 is 120

-In math, this is called the factorial function in which 5! is the calculation 1x2x3x4x5 up to 5 giving us 120.
+In math, this is called the factorial function, in which 5! is the calculation of 1x2x3x4x5 up to 5, giving us 120.

 I will not discuss the relationship of all higher dimensions to reality as this page is to explain the quantum AI matrix and data analyzer algorithm.

-If you persist on learning what the higher dimensions are, then following video on engineering made easy may help 0D to 11D explained advanced.
+If you persist in learning what the higher dimensions are, then the following video may help 0D to 11D explained advanced.

 Mixing calculations

-When we add x2+x5 together we are adding the per iteration amounts together:
+When we add x2+x5 together, we are adding the per-added amounts together.

 Added Calculation.